G3o-R/phase-5-capstone-project/README.md

    - In the project's root directory, navigate to the "client" directory.
    - Run `npm install --prefix client` to install JavaScript dependencies.

-3. or instead you could got to this [link](https://phase-5-capstone-project.onrender.com) to see the project
+3. or instead you could go to this [link](https://phase-5-capstone-project.onrender.com) to see the project

 ## General Information